vertesela/Devvit/Spotlight/readme.md

 ---

-## 🛠 Support
+## Support

-If you encounter any issues or have questions, please [send a message](https://www.reddit.com/message/compose?to=/r/paskapps).
+If you run into any issues or have questions, please do not message the bot or the app directly because that inbox isn’t monitored.
+The correct way to reach the developer ([u/paskatulas](https://reddit.com/u/paskatulas)) is through [r/paskapps modmail](https://www.reddit.com/message/compose?to=/r/paskapps), so all reports stay organized in one place.

-Thank you for using Spotlight — hope it helps your subreddit stay clearer, calmer, and more focused.
+Thank you for using Spotlight - hope it helps your subreddit stay clearer, calmer, and more focused.